rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 production rule to apply.
 In contrast, the LR parser uses the current viable prefix and the next symbol to determine the next action to take.

-The viable-prefix is the string prefix that has been currently recognized.
-This recognition is accomplished by the LR automata, which we describe next.
+The viable prefix is the portion of the input string that has been recognized so far.
+This recognition is accomplished by the LR automaton, which we describe next.

 But before that, let us start slow.
 If we are going for a naive translation of the grammar into an automata, this is what we could do.
 That is, we start